Flower (film)

 Flower is a 2017 American comedy-drama film directed by Max Winkler, from a screenplay by Alex McAulay, Winkler, and Matt Spicer.
 It stars Zoey Deutch, Kathryn Hahn, Tim Heidecker, Adam Scott, Joey Morgan, and Dylan Gelula.

+Sexually curious teen Erica forms an unlikely bond with her mentally delicate stepbrother Luke.

-It had its world premiere at the Tribeca Film Festival on April 20, 2017.
-It was released theatrically on March 16, 2018, by The Orchard.
+The film had its world premiere at the Tribeca Film Festival on April 20, 2017, and was released theatrically on March 16, 2018, by The Orchard.